WalkerAndCoBrandsInc/jcs/README.md

 ## Usage

 The `example.rb` script demonstrates how to use this gem.
-When configured, it creates a sales order with JCS.
+When configured, it creates a sales order with Jcs.

 To see configuration options see `lib/jcs/configuration.rb`

 ```
-  JCS.configure do |config|
+  Jcs.configure do |config|
     config.api_root = "https://jcsurl.com"
     config.partner_name = 'account name'
     config.partner_password = 'password'